-Cassava cake is another favorite Filipino delicacy of mine.
-Much like biko and bibingkang malagkit, it is almost always present on special occasions in our household.
-So if we’re not having either of the two for Christmas, New Year, or birthdays, cassava cake would definitely be there!
+Cassava cake much like biko and bibingkang malagkit is almost always present on special occasions in our household.
+So if we're not having either of the two for Christmas, New Year, or birthdays, cassava cake would definitely be there!

 Start by cutting the root into 2 to 3 pieces.
 Slice through the peel of each piece vertically then gently wedge a paring knife under the bark so that it lifts up and be easily removed (see video).